MarkusMueller-DS/Data-Scientist-Udacity-Nanodegree/Recommendations with IBM/README.md

 ### Content of Notebook
 - Exploratory Data Analysis
-  - Visual and descriptive statistics to get an understamding of the dataset
+  - Visual and descriptive statistics to get an understanding of the dataset
 - Rank Based Recommendations
   - Recommendation model that returns the top n articles
 - User-User Based Collaborative Filtering